ISO's Building Code Effectiveness Grading Schedule (BCEGS)

 in Microsoft Word format, and complete or print it with your own

 Word software.
 You can also download just the

 Employee Data Sheet, which you need to submit for each building

 code enforcement employee.
-Or use the on-line
+Or contact

 to request a copy of the BCEGS Questionnaire.

 list of communities with the highest grades and those that have